South Dakota Interlibrary Loan Code (2001)

 - The requesting library will check the South Dakota Library Network Online Catalog (SDLN ), OCLC and/or the Minnesota Union List of Serials (MULS) for in-state locations.
 Requests will be sent either electronically through a network or by mail or fax using the standard recognized interlibrary loan format to potential supplying libraries.

-- Libraries not members of SDLN or OCLC can make their requests though the State Library.
+- Libraries not members of SDLN or OCLC can make their requests though the Request Research/Materials from the State Library.

 - Some libraries allow unmediated requests, permitting users to initiate online ILL requests that are sent directly to potential supplying libraries.
 The requesting library assumes full responsibility for these user-initiated transactions.